 One of the biggest turnoffs for any customer while shopping is a lack of transparency in pricing.
 Nobody likes being charred more than they were prepared to pay for.
 It is thus vitally important that you are transparent about your pricing and shipping costs to prevent customers from leaving the website without making a purchase.
 Make sure you have a clear shipping policy that can be easily found on your website, and display the prices of each product in its main list entry in bold.
 Remember to show an item-by-item bill at checkout and email a receipt to the customer.

 Step 6: Offer Free Trials

-In this competitive world, nothing is more exciting for a customer than hearing the word ‘free’.
-Use this power to your advantage by offering free trials of your product to would-be consumers before they actually purchase it.
-Spotify, Audible, and Youtube Premium all do this by offering a few free months of subscription before a customer has to pay.
-Remember to publicise these freebies on social media.
+Nothing is more exciting for a customer in this competitive world than hearing the word ‘free’.
+Use this power to your advantage by offering free trials of your product to would-be consumers before they purchase it.
+Spotify, Audible, and Youtube Premium offer a few free months of subscription before a customer has to pay.
+Remember to publicize these freebies on social media.
 The idea is to get the consumer hooked on the product so that when the time to start paying comes, they readily renew their subscription without a second thought.